 According to the last census in 2011, Alberta has a population total of 3,654,257.
 With the 2016 estimates, this number has been estimated to be 4,231,959.
-It’s the 4th biggest province based on population with a density of 5.7 people per kilometer square.
+It’s the 4th biggest province based on population with a density of 5.7 people per kilometre square.
 Alberta is ethnically one of the most diverse regions in North America.
-There are English, German, Canadian, Scottish, Irish, French, Chinese, Norwegian, North American Indian, Polish, Dutch and even Ukrainian ethnic group.
+There are English, German, Canadian, Scottish, Irish, French, Chinese, Norwegian, North American Indian, Polish, Dutch and even Ukrainian ethnic groups.
 The Canadian ethnic group is the third biggest according to the 2006 census.

 Offline Betting Venues in Alberta